 There’s the Sao Paulo Art Museum with its bold red piers.
 And check out the slanting Hotel Unique with its red rooftop pool.
 For a more historical attraction, there’s the neo-Gothic Sao Paulo Cathedral.

 A beautiful place to visit in Sao Paulo is Ibirapuera Park.
-This world-famous park in the heart of the city has plenty going on – trails, lakes, sculptures, a concert hall, and a museum.
+This world-famous park in the city’s heart has plenty going on – trails, lakes, sculptures, a concert hall, and a museum.
 And don’t miss the tempting Brazilian delicacies from the street food stalls!